LuHoo/classical_music/docs/szymanowski.md

 **Prince Potemkin**, Op.
 51, Incidental music to act 5 of the 1906 play by Tadeusz Miciński (1925)

-:gem: **Harnasie**, Op.
+💎 **Harnasie**, Op.
 55, for tenor, mixed chorus and orchestra.
 Ballet-Pantomime in 2 acts, 3 scenes with prologue and epilogue (1923-1931)  [BBC Symphony Orchestra, Edward Gardner](https://tidal.com/browse/track/376399005)

 ## Orchestral